Personal prelature: Structure

+A personal prelature is a new and special institutional organization within the Catholic Church.
+The prelate is a presbyter nominated by the Pope and governs the prelature with ordinary power.
+In order to de-emphasize the importance of hierarchy in the governance of the personal prelature Pope Francis decreed in 2022 that the prelate should not be consecrated bishop.

 The prelate has the right to erect a national or international seminary, and to promote students to holy orders, in service to the pastoral mission of the prelature (can.
 295).

-The lay faithful of a prelature are determined by a personal criteria, which is established in each case by the Apostolic See, in the constitutional documents of the prelature, or in its statutes.
-Diverse organizational models are possible, according to a variety of possible missions: for example, the determination a iure of those lay faithful for whom the pastoral mission is intended, or the express inscription in an apposite register, as is the case in other personal ecclesiastical circumscriptions.
-It is also possible that, through a mutual agreement or convention, lay faithful can pursue the specific mission of the prelature in organic cooperation with the prelate and his presbyterium, by the terms established in its statutes (can.
-296).
-The fact that these lay persons are under the jurisdiction of the prelate does not impede their being under the authority of the diocesan bishop or pertaining to other ecclesiastical jurisdictions (accumulative jurisdiction).
+The faithful under care of a prelature is determined by personal criteria, which is established in each case by the Apostolic See, in the constitutional documents of the prelature, or in its statutes.
+Diverse organizational models are possible, according to a variety of possible missions.

-The statutes likewise are to define the relations of the personal prelature with the diocesan bishops in whose dioceses the prelature exercises its pastoral or missionary works (can.
+The statutes likewise determine the relations of the personal prelature with the diocesan bishops in whose dioceses the prelature exercises its pastoral or missionary works (can.
 297).

 Application

 Opus Dei

 The first, and thus far the only, personal prelature is Opus Dei, which was established as a personal prelature by Pope John Paul II in 1982 through the Apostolic constitution Ut sit.
 In the case of Opus Dei, the prelate is elected by members of the prelature and confirmed by the Pope.

-According to John Paul II, the priests and lay faithful (both men and women) are "the components by which the Prelature is organically structured," and that the lay faithful are members of their dioceses and of the prelature, enabling them to work apostolically in their ordinary circumstances.
-He also mentioned that Opus Dei has a hierarchical structure.
-This he expressed in 2002 to members of the Prelature of Opus Dei, both laity and priests:

 Other possible personal prelatures

-The website prelaturaspersonales.org states that other personal prelatures can be established for emigrants and social minorities.

-Philippine clergy proposes personal prelatures for the pastoral care of Filipino migrants.
+Philippine clergy propose personal prelatures for the pastoral care of Filipino migrants.
 This canonical set-up can help the Filipino migrants integrate better into their local church and help spread best practices in integration from other places where Filipinos have migrated.
 A prelature rather than an ordinariate can better serve the purpose since it will not have to provide all the pastoral services and the migrants will continue to be faithful of their specific dioceses.

-The Society of Pope Pius X has been offered a canonical restructuring as a personal prelature by Rome.
+The Society of Saint Pius X has been offered a canonical restructuring as a personal prelature by Rome.